 For your privacy, neither Max nor its personnel are privy to why any individual application is approved or declined.
 You may, however, contact each bank directly to see if they can verify your identity through other means, or you may re-apply using the Max Common Application.
 There is no negative impact to your credit associated with applying for a savings account, so other than the incremental minute or two required to re-apply, there is no downside.

 If you do choose to re-apply, please be sure to double-check that all information you have entered is correct and accurate.
 For example, when you enter your SSN, you can click “show” above the input box so that you can see the numbers you are typing; often applications are declined if a SSN is off by one digit.

-Should you wish to contact any of the banks directly, below please find contact numbers for each of the banks supported on the Max Common Application:
+While they may not be able to provide you with a reason for your declined application, should you wish to contact any of the banks directly, below please find contact numbers for each of the banks supported on the Max Common Application:

 UFB Direct: 1-877-472-9200

 Customers Bank: 1-855-398-8159